Lauren Wasser Lost Her Legs To Toxic Shock Syndrome — Now She's Teaming Up With Brands (& Congress) To Bring Attention To The Condition That Nearly Killed Her

 I'm glad that you think so as someone on the inside.
 You mentioned your gold legs.
 What made you decide to paint them gold?

 LW: "Well, I love gold and I was trying to figure out how I was going to make these prosthetics mine.
-Honestly I love them — they're my jewelry piece.
+Honestly I love them — they're my jewellery piece.
 They're so cool."

 "It's funny, I often forget, like I'll have them and sometimes people are staring and I'm like, 'What are they looking at?'
 I'm actually going to get them chrome-dipped gold soon.
 And I just got my high-heeled feet, as well.
 So I'm going to start being able to wear heels again, which will be sick, some gold legs with heels.
 It's going to be a game changer."